mad-2019/IR-tabletop-tickets/README.md

 This repository automatically simulates incident injects for tabletop exercises.

-Each inject is read line-by-line from random files (inject-1.txt, inject-2.txt, …) and posted as GitHub Issues.
+Each inject is read line-by-line from random files (exercise-1.txt, exercise-2.txt, …) and posted as GitHub Issues.

 ## How it works
 1. **Inject source files:**

-- Place one or more files named inject-X.txt in the repository root.
+- Place one or more files named exercise-X.txt in the repository root.

 - Each line = one inject.